What’s more frustrating than a frozen Mac? One that stops working altogether.

 Running new programs (and even new websites) on an old operating system may cause computer freezes too — and so can bugs within the system itself.
 Apple now allows Mac users to download macOS updates for free — accessing the latest Mojave version could fix your freezing issue, provided your MacBook model is newer than 2012.
-Here are a few things to check before updating your MacBook to the latest macOS Mojave (version 10.14)
+Here are a few things to check before updating your MacBook Pro to the latest macOS Catalina (version 10.15)

 One word of caution on OS updates first though — sometimes, the updates have a few bugs of their own.
 Make sure you back up your Mac using Time Machine so that in the unlikely event the update makes the issue worse, you can revert back to the old version while Apple fixes any bugs in the new system.

 You don’t have to be a computer expert to diagnose just what’s wrong with your MacBook.
 If closing programs, freeing up drive space and updating software doesn’t help, try looking for hardware issues with Apple’s built-in testing.
 For newer MacBooks, the program is called Apple Diagnostics, but pre-2013 models will use Apple Hardware Test.

 Follow the instructions from Apple based on the year of your computer (you can check the year by clicking the Apple icon then About This Mac).
 Since the process involves shutting down your computer, you may want to print out the instructions or access them for another device.

 Once the process is complete, you’ll have an error code that you can use to determine where the issue is and exactly how to fix it.
 Write that code down before restarting your computer, you’ll use that code with Apple Support to determine the best solution.